 Volvo Producing for America in China

-Volvo Car Group, a Swedish luxury vehicles company, is the first major automaker to build cars in China for the U.S. market, underscoring the looming threat of Chinese imports to Detroit’s car makers.
+Volvo Car Group, a Swedish luxury vehicles manufacturing company, is the first major automaker to build cars in China for the U.S. market, underscoring the looming threat of Chinese imports to Detroit’s car makers.
 On the other hand, Volvo is more of an international product as opposed to a China product.
 Volvo, being the highly-reputable company they are, overshadows the impression these Cars are made in China.

-No other major automaker followed Volvo’s footsteps, but more companies might move in this direction slowly over time.
+No other major automaker followed Volvo’s footsteps, but more manufacturing companies might move in this direction slowly over time.
 Don’t expect major players like Ford or GM to follow right away but it would not be surprising to see other relevant automakers to come through.

 The US-China Trade Relationship Years Ago

 During the Bush administration, US & China’s trade relationship faltered but President Obama’s did try and make forward steps to improve the US China trade relationship.
 During his campaign run, Obama spoke positively in terms of cooperation between the two countries.
 He cited both economies were strongly interlinked, and a combined effort could ensure both nations prosper.
 However, he did raise concerns, including insinuating China purposely valued their currency low to benefit their exporters.

 President Obama also met with President Xi Jinping in 2013, hoping to build a “new model” of relations between the countries.
 A combined agreement was reached about combatting climate change, as well as an uneasiness about North Koreas nuclear program.
 Unfortunately, the leaders didn’t see eye to eye on all issues.
 Disagreements arose about cyber spying, and China rose concerns about certain countries the US sold arms too.